intbio/gromacs_ff/charmm36-mar2019.ff/README.md

 So the correspndence between ff versions in charmm format and in gromacs format is a bit unclear.

+In [toppar_c36_jul18](toppar_c36_jul18) folder we put the core files of the jul18 version of ff in charmm format, there is a history file there .

 ## Important notes
 - In CHARMM NBFIX facility allows for overwriting well-depths and vdW radii based on the standard combination rules with atom-pair specific Lennard-Jones parameters (e.g. atom-Ow) that are optimized to reproduce different paprameters.
 These NBFIX directives are implemented in gromacs port with nbfix.itp.